aviboddu/godot-dotnet-template/README.md

 12. Uncomment relevant lines from .gitignore
 13. Give actions more permissions in the github repository
 14. Git commit and push, verify that everything is working

-## TODO
-- ~~Improve Input Management (ensure the configuration file is more readable)~~
-- ~~Add Input Settings Functionality~~
-- ~~Fix Video Manager's handling of WindowMode~~
-- ~~Make Video, Audio, Scene and Input Managers Static~~
-- ~~Adjust Configuration's saving functionality to minimize the performance cost of file writes while maintaining atomic writes~~
-- ~~Add comments explaining design decisions and weird code~~
-- ~~Refactor code to avoid Exceptions~~
-- ~~Profile and Optimize~~
-- ~~Try cloning and creating a new project to identify any potential issues~~

-### Potential TODO
-- Create a `setup.sh` script
-- Add Unit Testing with automatic testing via Github Actions
-- ~~Create plug-in to easily change the logging level~~
-- Incorporate CLI arguments into configuration setup
-- Improve build action to include build versions and use rcedit